-For three consecutive years, the Yankees have partnered with the New York City Department of Education (DOE) to implement an incentive program that motivates and enhances the educational experience for students (grades 5-8) attending Bronx-based schools (Districts 7-12) and recognizes their accomplishments throughout the school year.
+Making its return in 2022, the Yankees again partnered with the New York City Department of Education (DOE) to implement an incentive program that motivates and enhances the educational experience for students (grades 5-8) attending Bronx-based schools (Districts 7-12) and recognizes their accomplishments throughout the school year.
 From the beginning of the academic year in September until April, students are highlighted for their achievements and commitment to leadership, academics, community service and teamwork.
-This year – on May 29, 2019 – over 9,000 students were recognized at Yankee Stadium during a pregame celebration for excelling in the aforementioned areas of focus.
-In addition, all students, teachers and DOE officials were invited to stay and enjoy that afternoon’s game.
+On May 11, 2022, over 10,000 students were recognized at Yankee Stadium during a pregame celebration for excelling in the aforementioned areas of focus.
+In addition, all students, teachers, and DOE officials were invited to stay and enjoy that afternoon’s Yankees-Blue Jays game.

 The Sport Management Mentoring Program was established to expose students throughout New York City to career options associated with professional sports.
-On a monthly basis, the Yankees work in conjunction with schools and community-based organizations that identify local youth to participate in a mentoring seminar at Yankee Stadium.
-At these sessions, Yankees front office personnel lead interactive discussions and share insightful information about their educational background, career paths and day-to-day responsibilities.
+Throughout the year, the Yankees work with schools and community-based organizations that identify local youth to participate in mentoring seminars at Yankee Stadium.
+During these sessions, Yankees front office personnel lead interactive discussions and share insightful information about their educational background, career paths and day-to-day responsibilities.
 They also provide an overview of what takes place off the field and away from public view, engaging students with supporting materials.
 In addition, students are treated to a working lunch and a private, behind-the-scenes tour of Yankee Stadium.
-At the conclusion of the seminar, students have a better understanding of the business side of a sports franchise and potential career opportunities that exist.
+At the seminar's end, students have a better understanding of the business side of a sports franchise and potential career opportunities.